Data Processing Agreement

 5.2.3 Aumni shall comply with any instructions given by the Customer regarding responding to requests under this Section 5.

-5.5.1 Aumni will implement and maintain commercially reasonable administrative, technical and physical safeguards, including procedures and practices commensurate with the level of sensitivity of the Customer Personal Data and Confidential Information and the nature of its activities under the Agreement, to protect the security, confidentiality and integrity of such information Processed by Aumni or in its possession and control including such safeguards (a) designed to ensure the security of systems upon which such information is Processed; and (b) designed to prevent a Data Breach.
-The description of technical and organization measures designed to ensure the security of Personal Data is described more fully in Exhibit 2 (Aumni Security Measures) to the DPA.
+5.5 Security.
+Aumni will implement and maintain commercially reasonable administrative, technical and physical safeguards, including procedures and practices commensurate with the level of sensitivity of the Customer Personal Data and Confidential Information and the nature of its activities under the Agreement, to protect the security, confidentiality and integrity of such information Processed by Aumni or in its possession and control including such safeguards (a) designed to ensure the security of systems upon which such information is Processed; and (b) designed to prevent a Data Breach.
+The description of technical and organization measures designed to ensure the security of Customer Personal Data is described more fully in Exhibit 2 (Aumni Security Measures) to the DPA.

 5.6 Data Breach.